Start with the tires

 ATV tires age and crack just like car tires.
 Once they develop cracks, they’re dangerous to ride on.
 If one tire is cracked and has the same wear as the others, plan on replacing the complete set.
 That can easily cost upward of $480 with mounting labor.

 Severely worn ATV bearings and ball joints can separate in use, causing serious personal injury.
 Before they let go, you’ll notice sloppy steering and instability in turns.
 If one side is worn, chances are the other side is right behind.
 Ball joints cost $140 per side (installed), and wheel bearings run about the same.
+Check out common ATV repairs you might have to make later.

 Worn shocks don’t dampen spring oscillations, so your tires spend more time in the air after each bounce.
 That dramatically reduces the machine’s stability.
 Leakage is a sure sign of wear.
 Shocks cost $150 each installed.